kaido24/btquicktable/README.md

-# Bootstrap 3 Quick Table implementation
+# Bootstrap 3 Quick Table implementation for CKEditor 4

 This plugin is kind of copy paste from https://github.com/ufdada/quicktable with some additions and changes.